Beyond Akeela College Transition Program FAQ

 A focus on important life skills underlies every activity at camp.
 For example, meals are an opportunity for campers to develop their culinary skills, plan a menu, go grocery shopping, work within a budget and of course practice cooperation and teamwork.
 What really makes Beyond Akeela unique is that all activities are customized to support the specific social goals each campers.

-- How will this program prepare my teen for life after high school?What better way to learn life skills than to explicitly practice them every day!
+- How will this program prepare my teen for life after high school?What better way to learn prepare for college than to live on a college campus!
 Teens will cook for themselves, do their own laundry, and manage a budgeted amount of spending money.
-They will practice independently managing their morning and night time routines, time management skills, and other executive functioning needs.
-Of course, they will have the support of adult advisors throughout the trip to help them develop these skills.
+They will independently manage their morning and night time routines and time management skills.
+Of course, they will have the support of advisors throughout the program to help them develop these skills.

-Participants will also visit different college campuses and gap-year programs to get exposure to different options.
-Advisors will also create fun ways to assist campers reflect on employment options and practice their interview and application skills.
+Participants will also visit different college campuses and transition programs to get exposure to different post-secondary education options.
+Advisors also create fun ways to assist campers reflect on employment options and practice their interview and application skills.

 - Who will provide my teen with medical care?We have a Wisconsin licensed nurse on staff and will be responsible for dispensing all medication.
 Prior to opening day, the nurse orients the staff on the various medical needs of each teen, as well as nearby emergency care facilities for each destination on the trips.